 Bolivar

-Yesterday's On The Canal - This tavern located on Central Avenue in downtown Bolivar was once known as The Towpath Lounge and was owned by an individual named Charles Tomer, who killed himself in the upstairs of the tavern in 1961.
-The current owner and employees have reported having feelings of someone being in the building when there was supposed to be no one there, especially when in the upstairs area.
-They have also mysteriously found coins laying on the bar in the morning when they arrive for work, when there were none there the night before.
+Yesterday’s On The Canal – This tavern located on Central Avenue in downtown Bolivar was once known as The Towpath Lounge and was owned by an individual named Charles Tomer, who killed himself in the upstairs of the tavern in 1961.
+The current owner and employees have reported feelings of someone being in the building when there was supposed to be no one there, especially in the upstairs area.
+They have also mysteriously found coins laying on the bar in the morning when they arrive for work when there were none there the night before.
 There have also been apparitions seen at different times over the years by numerous witnesses.
-Locals say the spirit that still inhabits the tavern is known as 'Charlie.'
-Could it be the Charles Tomer who killed himself on the second floor of the tavern?
-(Thanks to George Baumgardner for submitting this haunting).
+Locals say the spirit who still inhabits the tavern is known as “Charlie.”
+Could it be the ghost of Charles Tomer?
+(Credits: George Baumgardner)

 Dover

-Dover High School - In the late 1960's, a man supposedly died in the auditorium, falling from the catwalks above the stage.
-It is said that on the anniversary of his death, his ghost walks the catwalks and repeats it's death.
+Dover High School – A man supposedly died in the high school’s auditorium in the late 1960s after falling from the catwalks above the stage.
+It is said that his ghost walks the catwalks and repeats the fall on the anniversary of his death.
 People who have stayed in the auditorium overnight have reported hearing screeching from the catwalks followed by a scream and then a dreadful thud.
 Another supposed haunting in the auditorium is that of a woman who was leaning over the balcony and fell to her death.
-Her ghost repeats the death on the eve of the spring musical.
+Her ghost repeats the fall on the eve of the spring musical.
 The site of a former pool in the basement is said to be haunted by the ghosts of three students who drowned there.
 The pool was filled in, but on the anniversary of their deaths, one can hear the sound of water splashing and frantic screaming coming from the basement.

 Gnadenhutten

-Gnadenhutten Memorial - The memorial at the site of the Gnadenhutten Massacre is said to be haunted by the 96 Christian Indians that were murdered there.
+Gnadenhutten Memorial – The memorial at the site of the Gnadenhutten Massacre is said to be haunted by the 96 Christian Indians who were murdered there.

 Midvale

-Little Girl Creek - The ghost of a little girl wearing a Halloween Costume supposedly haunts a creek in Midvale where she died trick-or-treating.
+Little Girl Creek – The ghost of a little girl wearing a Halloween costume supposedly haunts a creek in Midvale where she died while trick-or-treating.
 She is said to appear every Halloween night.
-(Thanks to Alison for submitting this haunting).

 Newcomerstown

-Postboy Hollow - The hollow surrounding Postboy Road is said to be haunted by the road's namesake.
-Back in the days when mail was delivered by foot or horse, the Postboy was on his way to a local tavern that served as a mail exchange point.
-While walking through the hollow, a thief emerged from behind a tree, murdering the Postboy and stealing the mail he was carrying.
-The thief/murderer was later seen at the tavern with the parcels before he disappeared for good.
-The ghost of the Postboy is now said to haunt the hollow.
-Many homes in the are report odd happenings that are attributed to the Postboy's ghost.
+Postboy Hollow – The hollow surrounding Postboy Road is said to be haunted by the road’s namesake.
+Back in the days when mail was delivered by foot or horse, the postboy was on his way to a local tavern that served as a mail exchange point.
+While walking through the hollow, a thief emerged from behind a tree, murdered the postboy and stole the mail he was carrying.
+The murderer was later seen at the tavern with the parcels before he disappeared for good.
+The ghost of the postboy is now said to haunt the hollow.
+Many homes in the area report odd happenings that are attributed to the postboy’s ghost.
 There have also been recent reports of hearing unexplainable oldies music coming from the nearby woods.

-Winding Stairs - A very narrow and winding road between Newcomerstown and Port Washington is home to several instances of paranormal activity and satanic rituals.
-There are reports of wind, thunder, and lightening along the road when there are no storms in the proximity.
+Winding Stairs – A very narrow and winding road between Newcomerstown and Port Washington is the home of several instances of paranormal activity and satanic rituals.
+There are reports of wind, thunder and lightning along the road when there are no storms in the proximity to the area.
 Dark figures have been seen rising from their graves in a cemetery along the road.
-Radios in vehicles traveling the road changes stations on their own and cell phones ring to have either a demonic voice speaking or a high-pitch crackling.
+Radios in vehicles traveling the road change stations on their own and cell phones ring to have either a demonic voice speaking or a high-pitched crackling.
 Strange furry creatures have also been reported to run in front of vehicles along the road.
-(Thanks to Mary Ledsome for submitting this haunting).

 New Philadelphia